-The "A-number" on the FAFSA and the INS Verification Number When the CPS matches with Immigration and Naturalization records, a 15-digit INS Verification Number is assigned to the student and printed in the "FAA Information" section of the SAR and ISIR.
+The A-Number on the FAFSA and the INS verification number

+When the CPS matches with Immigration and Naturalization records, a 15digit INS verification number is assigned to the student and printed in the "FAA Information" section of the SAR and ISIR.
 This number is needed for secondary confirmation with the Immigration and Naturalization Service (see "Secondary Confirmation").
-If the student did not provide an A-number on the FAFSA, the match can't be made and the student won't receive an INS Verification Number: The student's information should be resubmitted with the A-Number so that a computer match may be attempted, because the school won't be able to check the student's status through the secondary process unless it has an INS Verification Number.
+If the student does not provide an A-Number on the FAFSA, the match can't be made and the student won't receive an INS verification number.
+The student's information should be resubmitted with the A-Number so that a computer match may be attempted because the school won't be able to check the student's status through the secondary process unless it has an INS verification number.